Skip to main content

 One of the most common problems on a road trip is a blown tire.
 Before you leave, have your mechanic check your tires for wear and tear and ensure that they are properly inflated.
 You also want to ensure there are no punctures or tears and that you have enough tread on the tires to get to your destination safely.

-Hire a Newgate Student
+Hire a Newgates Student

 It's a good idea to do a road trip check a few weeks before you leave in case you need something replaced.
 Here are a few things to have your mechanic look at: